 When negotiating a marina to find a boat berth, the yacht heads down a narrow channel which may turn out to be a dead end.
 In these circumstances being able to turn the yacht or to reverse out may be required.
 Many yachts have poor characteristics when reversing under power.
 Also a following wind makes it difficult to turn safely in the space available.
 If a [ prop walk assisted turn ] is not feasible, consider using the anchor to help turn the yacht.

-If concerned about having enough room to manoeuvre in a boat marina, or wind or tide may cause loss of control, use warps in helping to arrive or leave safely.
+When berthing a yacht and you are concerned about having enough room to manoeuvre in a boat marina, or wind or tide may cause loss of control, use warps to help arrive or leave safely.
 The method of using warps depends on the berthing position therefore only guidelines can be given.